Transmission of Justification and Warrant

 Q6.
 A game of soccer is taking place.

 Suppose s learns evidence E6.
-On ordinary background information E6 justifies P6 for s, s knows that P6 entails Q6, and E6 also justifies Q6 for s.
-It seems false, however, that Q6 is justified for s in virtue of her knowing that Q6 is deducible from P6 and her having justification for P6 based on E6.
-Quite the reverse, Q6 seems justified for s by E6 independently of s's knowing that Q6 is deducible from P6 and s's having justification for P6 based on E6.
+On ordinary background information (i) E6 justifies P6 for s, (ii) s knows that P6 entails Q6, and E6 also justifies Q6 for s.
+It seems false, however, that Q6 is justified for s in virtue of the satisfaction of (i) and (ii).
+Quite the reverse, Q6 seems justified for s by E6 independently the satisfaction of (i) and (ii).
 This is so because in the (imagined) actual scenario it seems true that s would still possess a justification for Q6 based on E6 even if E6 did not justify P6 for s.
-To see this, think of a situation slightly different from the (imagined) actual situation in which, just before seeing Jones kicking the ball between the white posts, s had noticed that the referee's assistant raised her flag to signal Jones's off-side.
-Against this altered background information, E6 no longer justifies P6 for s but it still justifies Q for s.
-So it seems false that in the (imagined) actual scenario, s would have justification for Q6 in virtue of, among other things, her knowing that Q6 is deducible from P6.
+Suppose in fact s had noticed that the referee’s assistant raised her flag to signal Jones’s off-side.
+Against this altered background information, E6 would no longer justify P6 for s but it would still justify Q6 for s.
 Thus Soccer is non-transmissive of the justification depending on E6.
 In general, no argument instantiating indirectness in relation to some evidence will be transmissive of justification based on that evidence.

-The information-dependence template and indirectness are diagnostics for a deductive argument's inability to transmit the justification for its premise(s) p based on evidence e to its conclusion q, where e is conceived of as a believed proposition capable of supplying inferential and (typically) fallible justification for p.
-(Note that even though e is conceived of as a belief, the collateral information i, which is part of the template, doesn't need to be believed on some views.)
+The information-dependence template and indirectness are diagnostics for a deductive argument’s inability to transmit the justification for its premise(s) p based on evidence e to its conclusion q, where e is conceived of as a believed proposition capable of supplying inferential and (typically) fallible justification for p.
+(Note that even though e is conceived of as a belief, the collateral information i, which is part of the template, doesn’t need to be believed on some views.)
 The justification for a proposition p might come in further forms.
-For instance, it has been proposed that a proposition p about the perceivable environment around the subject s can be justified for s either by s's believed proposition that it perceptually seems to s as if p, or by the fact that s directly apprehends the truth of p by the operation of her perceptual faculties.
-In the last case, s is claimed to attain a kind of non-inferential and infallible justification for believing p.
+For instance, it has been proposed that a proposition p about the perceivable environment around the subject s can be justified by the fact that s sees that p.
+In this case, s is claimed to attain a kind of non-inferential and infallible justification for believing p.
 The latter view has been explored by epistemological disjunctivists (see for instance McDowell 1982, 1994 and 2008, and Pritchard 2007, 2008, 2009, 2011 and 2012).
-Arguably, the exercise of other cognitive faculties—like memory, intellection or introspection—might also be, in favourable circumstances, a direct way to apprehend the truth of a proposition.

-One might find it intuitively plausible that when s apprehends the truth of p by direct perception of the state of affairs that p, s attains non-inferential and infallible justification for believing p that doesn't rely on any of s's background information.
-Since this justification for believing p would be a fortiori unconstrained by s's independent justification for believing any consequence q of p, in these cases the information-dependence template could not possibly be instantiated.
-Therefore, one might be tempted to conclude that when s directly apprehends the truth of p, s acquires a justification that typically transmits to the propositions that s knows to be deducible from p (cf. Wright 2002).
-Pritchard (2009) comes very close to endorsing this view explicitly.
+One might find it intuitively plausible that when s sees that p, s attains non-inferential and infallible justification for believing p that doesn’t rely on s’s background information.
+Since this justification for believing p would be a fortiori unconstrained by s’s independent justification for believing any consequence q of p, in these cases the information-dependence template could not possibly be instantiated.
+Therefore, one might be tempted to conclude that when s sees that p, s acquires a justification that typically transmits to the propositions that s knows to be deducible from p (cf. Wright 2002).
+Pritchard (2009 and 2012) comes very close to endorsing this view explicitly.

-Under closer scrutiny this conclusion may not look that compelling though.
-Suppose one accepts a notion of epistemic justification with internalist resonances saying that a factor J is relevant to s's epistemic justification only if s is able to conclude, by reflection alone, whether J is or is not realised.
-On this notion, s's direct perception that p cannot provide s with justification for believing p unless s can rationally claim that she is directly perceiving that p upon reflection alone.
-Directly perceiving that p, however, is subjectively indistinguishable from hallucinating that p, or from being in some other delusional state in which it merely seems to s that she is directly perceiving that p.
-For this reason, one may find it compelling that s can claim by reflection alone that she's directly perceiving that p only if s has an independent reason for ruling out that it merely seems to her that she does (cf. mostly Wright 2011).
-If this is true, for many deductive arguments from p to q, s will be unable to acquire non-inferential and infallible justification for believing p of the type described by the disjunctivist capable of transmitting to q.
+The latter contention has not stayed unchallenged.
+Suppose one accepts a notion of epistemic justification with internalist resonances saying that a factor J is relevant to s’s epistemic justification only if s is able to determine, by reflection alone, whether J is or is not realised.
+On this notion, s’s seeing that p cannot provide s with justification for believing p unless s can rationally claim that she is seeing that p upon reflection alone.
+Seeing that p, however, is subjectively indistinguishable from hallucinating that p, or from being in some other delusional state in which it merely seems to s that she is seeing that p.
+For this reason, one may find it compelling that s can claim by reflection alone that she’s seeing that p only if s has an independent reason for ruling out that it merely seems to her that she does (cf. mainly Wright 2011).
+If this is true, for many deductive arguments from p to q, s will be unable to acquire non-inferential and infallible justification for believing p of the type described by the disjunctivist and capable of transmitting to q.
 In particular, this will happen whenever q is the logical negation of a proposition ascribing to s some delusionary mental state in which it merely seems to her that she is directly perceiving that p.